eduardvercaemer/booter/protected_mode/README.md

 # Programs

-- `loader.asm` is a simple program where we create a valid GDT with two segment descriptors, and them load protected mode.
+- `switch_mode.asm` is a simple program where we create a valid GDT with two segment descriptors, and them load protected mode.